AltspaceVR/AltspaceSDK-wiki/MultiLoader.md

 **Methods**

-* loadFilesInParallel( fileList, cb, optionalLoader ) - for loading many different objects
+* loadFilesInParallel( fileList, cb, optionalLoader ) - for loading many different objects.
+If optionalLoader is omitted, files are loaded with default loader and can be retrieved with 'getCache` below.
     * fileList {array} - list containing one item (such as `fileParams` below) for each file
     * cb {function} - called when all files are loaded
     * (optional) optionalLoader {function} - function called for each item in fileList.
 Default is MultiLoader.loadModel, which uses `THREE.AltOBJMTLLoader`.

-* loadFilesInSeries( fileList, cb, optionalLoader ) - for loading many of the same object
+* loadFilesInSeries( fileList, cb, optionalLoader ) - for loading many of the same object.
+If optionalLoader is omitted, files are loaded with default loader and can be retrieved with 'getCache` below.
     * same parameters as `loadFilesInParallel` above

 * loadModel( fileParams, cb ) - the default file loader, called for each file in fileList.